davefiddes/openinverter-can-tool/README.md

   * Reset
 * Scan a CAN bus for possible nodes
 * Runs on Linux, Windows and MacOS with python 3.8+
+* Support [shell completion](docs/)for commands and options for bash, zsh and fish shells
 * Works with any CAN adapter supported by [python-can](https://pypi.org/project/python-can/)
 * Supports [stm32-sine](https://github.com/jsphuebner/stm32-sine) 5.24.R or later
 * Automatic parameter database download and caching (requires stm32-sine 5.27.R or later)